replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 ### New Features {#new-features-v2024-05-14-2}
 * Adds Beta support for collecting telemetry from instances running in air gap environments with no outbound internet access.
 For more information, see [Collecting Telemetry for Air Gap Instances](/vendor/telemetry-air-gap).
-* Sends a notification to team admins when a team is low on compatibility matrix credits.

 ### Improvements {#improvements-v2024-05-14-2}
 * Allows installations with the Helm CLI to upload a support bundle on the **Customer Reporting** page.